-As the global population continues to rise, scientists and world leaders are searching for food sources capable of adequately sustaining our growing numbers.
-Traditional meat proteins are viewed as less and less feasible solutions, as it is not only cost prohibitive to feed and rear the source animals, but also the production of these meats rivals automobiles as one of the top contributors to greenhouse gas emissions.
+As the global population continues to rise, scientists and world leaders are searching for food sources capable of sustaining our growing numbers.
+Traditional meat proteins are viewed as less and less solutions, as it is not only cost-prohibitive to feed and rear the source animals, but also the production of these meats rivals automobiles as one of the top contributors to greenhouse gas emissions.

-Professor Arnold van Huis, an entomologist at Wageningen University in the Netherlands who has extensively studied this matter, states, "There is a meat crisis . . .the world population will grow from six billion now to nine billion by 2050 and we know people are consuming more meat.
+Professor Arnold van Huis, an entomologist at Wageningen University in the Netherlands states, “There is a meat crisis . . .the world population will grow from six billion now to nine billion by 2050 and we know people are consuming more meat.
 Twenty years ago the average was 20kg, it is now 50kg, and will be 80kg in 20 years.
-If we continue like this we will need another Earth."
+If we continue like this we will need another Earth.”

-In order to overcome the biggest barrier to insect adoption in the Western culinary world, insects must at least initially be produced and marketed under a more recognizable guise.
-Like soy products, insect products can be molded to resemble more familiar dishes, such as burgers, nuggets, and just about any other preparation imaginable.
-No matter the current Western attitude, world population growth will continue to present a significant challenge to all nations, and keeping an open mind towards insect consumption may be one of the keys to ensuring a sustainable future existence for all.
+In order to overcome the biggest barrier to insect adoption in the Western culinary world, insects must be produced and marketed under a more recognizable guise.
+Like soy products, insect products can change to resemble more familiar dishes, such as burgers, nuggets, and just about any other preparation imaginable.
+No matter the current Western attitude, world population growth will continue to present a big challenge to all nations.
+Keeping an open mind towards insect consumption may be one of the ways to ensure a sustainable future existence for all.

 Curious to learn how I can help you and your restaurant business?
 Let’s talk!
 Book a free 30-minute consultation.
 To learn more, visit my restaurant consulting or restaurant coaching services pages.
 To acquire new skills, visit our Online Culinary School and start making change.